ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Weapons/README.md

 -Adjusts cost of charged shot from 8 to 40.
 -Adjusts cost reduction on T31 'Improved Charge Efficiency' from -2 to -7.
 These changes limit the possible spam to mimic the PGL's restrictions.

+**Update v1.01 Changelog:**
+Fixed an issue that could cause your PGL to shoot axes.

 ## Fat Man OC - v3
 **Authors:** Sephiasus